 The couple retain a sense of influence and power over their circumstances rather than the law dictating what each may be entitled to.
 This can help secure good ongoing communication between the parties despite their decision to bring their relationship to an end.
 This is particularly important if there are children involved.

 Collaborative law can only be offered by specially trained Solicitors.
-At Thorntons we have three solicitors who are trained in Collaborative Practice.
+At Thorntons we have eight solicitors who are trained in Collaborative Practice.